Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Conformal tightness of black hole thermodynamics: a general derivation

-where the additional omitted terms possibly include the mass term, the coupling to the Ricci scalar, and ``extra terms'' involved in the normal reduction process~\cite{semiclassical_BH_thermo}.
-These terms are irrelevant with respect to the near-horizon expansion, with the only exception of the leading form of the extra terms, which provides the critical coupling of conformal quantum mechanics.
-For our current purposes, the third term in Eq.~(\ref{eq:Klein-Gordon_curved-0_with-L}) displays the form taken by the angular degrees of freedom of the scalar field; in turn, this implies that the near-horizon effective centrifugal term (to be combined with the reduced operator $\partial_{r}^{2}$) is

-Notice that, once the CQM condition~(\ref{eq:CQM-exponents_off-shell}) is adopted, the dominance of the singular term defining conformal quantum mechanics is guaranteed for $p_{r} < 2$, which is the same restriction~(\ref{eq:p-r_upper-bound}) found for geometric consistency of the radial distance.
-Moreover, it is the integration with respect to the angular parameter $\alpha_{l,D}$, when Eq.~(\ref{eq:nh-angular-potential_off-shell}) is used for statistical counting, that produces the holographic area factor in the entropy~(\ref{eq:entropy_angular-radial-components}).

-\subsection{Spectral Density and Entropy}
+\subsection{Spectral density and entropy}

-The spectral function that generalizes Eq.~(\ref{eq:WKB_number_of_states_2}) is computed in a similar manner by any of the techniques mentioned in Sec.~\ref{sec:area_law} and further developed in Appendix~\ref{sec:spectral-integral}.
+The spectral function that generalizes equation~(\ref{eq:WKB_number_of_states_2}) is computed in a similar manner by any of the techniques mentioned in section~\ref{sec:area_law}, and further developed in~\ref{sec:spectral-integral}.
 This requires the use of the effective potentials $V_{\rm eff}$ and $V_{L}$ given by Eqs.~(\ref{eq:eff-potential_off-shell}) and (\ref{eq:nh-angular-potential_off-shell}).
-Notice that, if $p \neq 2$, the radial measure in Eq.~(\ref{eq:WKB_number_of_states_aux-comp_generalized}) fails to be the scale invariant $dx/x$ that ultimately led to the ``extra scaling factor''~(\ref{eq:angular-radial_entropy-resolution}) to be trivial, with a holographic entropy.
-By contrast, the ensuing modified spectral function and entropy derived from Eq.~(\ref{eq:WKB_number_of_states_aux-comp_generalized}) have additional scale factors associated with the horizon curvature and radius (large scales in comparison with the Planck length); and ultimately the trivial scaling~(\ref{eq:angular-radial_entropy-resolution}) breaks down, along with the area law for the entropy.
-This can be seen by performing the integrals in Eq.~(\ref{eq:WKB_number_of_states_aux-comp_generalized}); thus, from Eq.~(\ref{eq:WKB_number_of_states_dimensionless}), the scaling of the spectral function takes the form
+Notice that, if $p \neq 2$, the radial measure in equation~(\ref{eq:WKB_number_of_states_aux-comp_generalized}) fails to be the scale invariant $dx/x$ that ultimately led to the trivial `extra scaling factor'~(\ref{eq:angular-radial_entropy-resolution}), with a holographic entropy.
+By contrast, the ensuing modified spectral function and entropy derived from equation~(\ref{eq:WKB_number_of_states_aux-comp_generalized}) have additional scale factors associated with the horizon curvature and radius (which are large scales compared to the Planck length)---these generate the breakdown of the trivial scaling~(\ref{eq:angular-radial_entropy-resolution}), along with the area law for the entropy.
+This can be seen by performing the integrals in equation~(\ref{eq:WKB_number_of_states_aux-comp_generalized}); thus, from equation~(\ref{eq:WKB_number_of_states_dimensionless_generalized}), the scaling of the spectral function for $p>2$ takes the form